dinane/self/README.md

 ## What you can expect from me

 ### My working time
-I generally work from 9:00-5:00 Eastern.
+I generally work from 9:00-5:00 Eastern, and skew a little earlier on work-from-home days.
 I check slack and email earlier in the morning on my phone.
 If I respond outside of your normal working hours, I don't expect you to reply.
 I log out at 5:00 every day to be with my family and will not check slack or email after that time.
 For emergencies you can text me.
 Feel free to send me a slack or email at any time: off-hours I will not get notified.
 But don't expect a response until I'm back online.

 If I am working from the office, I will prioritize in-person meetings.
-Due to the unpredictable Boston commute, I avoid scheduling meetings before 10:00 AM Eastern on in-office days.
+Due to the unpredictable Boston commute, I avoid scheduling meetings before 9:30 AM Eastern on in-office days.

 When I go on vacation, I unplug.
 I assign members of my team to cover various aspects of my role if the vacation is more than 2 days.
 For 2 or fewer days I assume everything can wait.
 If something catches fire you can text me, but please try not to light any fires when I'm gone.